Dharmzeey/ABUADFarm/README.md

 - Have access to their Dashboard, Messages, Notifications and Profiles

 # OPERATIONS

+## Frameworks
 - Django-allauth was the framework used to handle user Registration, Authentication, Validations, Checks and restrictions concerning anything Username and Password.
 - DjangorestFramwork was used to serialze the data from the Goods model of a customer to be dislayed a chart oh the dashboard.
 - Django-Tailwind was used as the css framework throughout the whole project.
 It is contained in the app called theme.

+## Lbraries
+- amcharts js was the library used to render data as a grpah on user dashboard
+- Tailwind was used for css
+- Font awesome was used to load icons
+- Google fonts was used to load font and style the Page